Extra Principal Payment Calculator (Mortgage)

 - Baseline schedule uses standard amortization for principal and interest.

-- Additional principal reduces the balance, which reduces future interest.
+- A one-time or recurring additional principal payment reduces the balance, which reduces future interest.

-- This assumes extra amounts are applied as principal-only and that there is no prepayment penalty.
+- This page is designed for principal-only and lump-sum scenarios, assuming extra amounts are applied correctly and there is no prepayment penalty.

 FAQ